HOW TO HELP A LOVED ONE WITH ADDICTION

 Denying someone you love basic care or dignity may seem like a very cruel act.
 It takes a lot of love to understand your enabling behavior and take steps to stop it.
 In the end, these actions can help your loved one on the road to recovery and save his life.

-Just as important as recognising enabling behavior is an understanding that now is not the time for blame.
+Just as important as recognizing enabling behavior is an understanding that now is not the time for blame.
 Now is the time for action.

 This is also a form of enabling, and rears its head in different ways.
-When an alcohol or drug-addicted family member asks you for money, has you pay their bills or even lives in your home rent-free, this may be enabling their addiction.
+When an alcohol or drug-addicted family member asks you for money, have you pay their bills or even live in your home rent-free, this may be enabling their addiction.

 Your loved one may give many reasons why they are asking you for money, but unfortunately, all paths likely lead to supporting the abuse financially.

-Once you have decided that you are no longer going to take part in your loved one’s drug or alcohol addiction – that you are no longer going to enable them because you love them, yourself and your family too much – then you have to set boundaries.
+Once you have decided that you are no longer going to take part in your loved one’s substance abuse problems – that you are no longer going to enable them because you love them, yourself and your family too much – then you have to set boundaries.